raml-org/raml-spec/versions/raml-10/raml-10.md

 |Property | Description |
 |:--------|:------------|
-| description? | A human-friendly description of the response
+| description? | A substantial, human-friendly description of a response.
+Its value is a string and MAY be formatted using [markdown](#markdown).
 | (&lt;annotationName&gt;) | [Annotations](#annotations) to be applied to this response.
 An annotation is a property having a key that begins with "(" and ends with ")".
 The text enclosed in parentheses is the annotation name.
 | headers? | Detailed information about any response headers returned by this method
 | body? | The body of the response